apache/incubator-horaedb-meta/docs/style_guide.md

 ## Error Handling
 ### Principles
 - Global error code:
-  - Any error defined in the repo should be assigned an error code.
+  - Any error defined in the repo should be assigned an error code,
-  - An error code can be used by multiple different errors.
+  - An error code can be used by multiple different errors,
   - The error codes are defined in the single global package [codeerr](https://github.com/CeresDB/ceresmeta/tree/main/coderr).
 - Construct: define leaf errors on package level(often in a separate `error.go` file) by package [coderr](https://github.com/CeresDB/ceresmeta/tree/main/coderr).
 - Wrap: wrap errors by `errors.Wrap/errors.Wrapf`.